robertybob/es-theme-tv/README.md

 ## To Do

-1. Change 'Help Text' to white
-2. Figure out how to put videos behind the TV i.e. so it takes up the whole of the TV's screen
+1. Figure out how to put videos behind the TV i.e. so it takes up the whole of the TV's screen
-3. Use different system banners for the detailed etc. views.
+2. Use different system banners for the detailed etc. views.
-4. In system view, add an image to the tv that changes per system
+3. In system view, add an image to the tv that changes per system